 Where and how to get mental health support

-This article guides you through each of these questions, with links and telephone numbers in addition to information on the types of therapy supported by the Luxembourg government.
+It's mental health week in Luxembourg (10-16 October), and our article guides you through each of these questions, with links and telephone numbers in addition to information on the types of therapy supported by the Luxembourg government.

 Mental health a growing issue